tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 ### Using Built-in Commands and functions

-LiveCode has over one hundred and fifty built-in commands, and over two hundred built-in functions, all of which are documented in the LiveCode Dictionary.
+xTalk has over one hundred and fifty built-in commands, and over two hundred built-in functions, all of which are documented in the syntax Dictionary.

 #### Commands

-A command is an instruction to LiveCode to do something.
+A command is an instruction to do something.
 A command is placed at the start of a statement (either the start of a line or after a control structure such as "then").
 The command is followed by any parameters that specify the details of what the command is to do.